Beginners January 15, 2026 • 11 min read

 Hammer

 Small body at the top, long lower wick.
 Appears after a downtrend.
-Sellers pushed price aggressively lower, but buyers stepped in with force and reclaimed most of the losses.
-That's a sign of strength — and a potential reversal signal when found at support.
+Sellers pushed price aggressively lower, but buyers stepped in with force and reclaimed most of the losses — a potential reversal signal when found at support.

 Shooting Star

 The mirror image of the Hammer.
 Small body near the bottom, long upper wick.
 Appears after an uptrend.
-Buyers tried to push price higher — but sellers smashed it back down hard.
-That rejection from the highs suggests the uptrend may be running out of fuel.
+Buyers tried to push price higher — but sellers smashed it back down, suggesting the uptrend may be running out of fuel.

 Marubozu

 No wicks.
 Just a long, clean body from top to bottom.
-This candle means complete dominance — one side controlled the entire session without any meaningful pushback.
+Complete dominance — one side controlled the entire session without any meaningful pushback.
 A bullish Marubozu screams buying pressure.
 A bearish one screams selling pressure.
-Both demand respect.

 Dual Candlestick Patterns